yorktips/flexSdk/gendoc/source/example.rst

 ::

-	IpAddr - IPv4 Address ArpEntry to be queried
+	IpAddr(string) - IPv4 Address ArpEntry to be queried

 EXAMPLE:
 ::